TosbackCgusBridge-Bot/CGUs-versions/Agame/Privacy Policy.md

 From now on you can login with your social network account or your Agame.com account.

-Create an avatar or Close pop-up SIGN IN Use your social network Log in with Facebook Log in with Google or sign in below Sorry, we were unable to sign you in.
+Create an avatar orClose pop-up SIGN IN Use your social network Log in with Facebook Log in with Google or sign in below Sorry, we were unable to sign you in.
 Try again!

 Forgot your username or password?